GM fund approves $594.5 million in ignition claims

-WASHINGTON Dec 10 General Motors Co's independent fund set up to compensate victims of accidents involving faulty ignition switches awarded $594.5 million and approved 399 death and injury claims, the fund said on Thursday.
+WASHINGTON General Motors Co's (GM.N) independent fund set up to compensate victims of accidents involving faulty ignition switches awarded $594.5 million and approved 399 death and injury claims, the fund said on Thursday.

 GM's costs related to the ignition switch defects now top $2 billion, including a $900 million settlement with the U.S. Department of Justice in September, the fund said in its final report before winding up operations.